zabroski/project-2/project-worksheet.md

 Define the the React components and the architectural design of your app.

 ## Functional Components
+##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

 Based on the initial logic defined in the previous sections try and breakdown the logic further into stateless/stateful components.